Fruit-sweetened chocolate bark. Unsweetened chocolate sweetened with dried fruit, plus coconut and nuts for a crunch.

-Over the years though, I’ve become used to the bitterness of unsweetened chocolate and I’ve actually come to enjoy a small piece once in a while.
-However, there’s really nothing like a good piece of milk, dark or even white chocolate.
+Over the years, I’ve come to appreciate the taste of unsweetened chocolate and I’ve actually come to enjoy a small piece once in a while.
+Don’t get me wrong, I much prefer milk or dark chocolate, but sometimes I just want a bite of extra-rich chocolate.
+Maybe that’s weird, but that’s okay.

 Since most people cringe at the thought of eating unsweetened chocolate (I don’t blame you!), I included a few options in this recipe to make it sweeter.
 This recipe is definitely not for everyone and I want to be clear about that!
 So if you’re not up for eating unsweetened chocolate, you can still make this recipe, with some modifications.